 Beware: Misinformation is rampant

 Just as the number of people and countries affected by this new virus have spread, so have conspiracy theories and unfounded claims about it.
-Already social media sites, including Facebook, Twitter, YouTube, and TikTok, have seen a number of false and misleading posts about 2019-nCoV, such as:
+Social media sites, including Facebook, Twitter, YouTube, and TikTok, have seen a number of false and misleading posts, such as:

 - “Oregano Oil Proves Effective Against Coronavirus,” an unfounded claim